Aliases for MYO1E Gene

 This gene encodes a member of the nonmuscle class I myosins which are a subgroup of the unconventional myosin protein family.
 The unconventional myosin proteins function as actin-based molecular motors.
 Class I myosins are characterized by a head (motor) domain, a regulatory domain and a either a short or long tail domain.
 Among the class I myosins, this protein is distinguished by a long tail domain that is involved in crosslinking actin filaments.
 This protein localizes to the cytoplasm and may be involved in intracellular movement and membrane trafficking.
 Mutations in this gene are the cause of focal segmental glomerulosclerosis-6.
 This gene has been referred to as myosin IC in the literature but is distinct from the myosin IC gene located on chromosome 17. [provided by RefSeq, Jan 2012]

 GeneCards Summary for MYO1E Gene

 MYO1E (Myosin IE) is a Protein Coding gene.
-Diseases associated with MYO1E include glomerulosclerosis, focal segmental, 6 and familial idiopathic steroid-resistant nephrotic syndrome.
-Among its related pathways are Immune System and RhoGDI Pathway.
+Diseases associated with MYO1E include glomerulosclerosis, focal segmental, 6 and familial idiopathic steroid-resistant nephrotic syndrome with focal segmental hyalinosis.
+Among its related pathways are Actin Nucleation by ARP-WASP Complex and PAK Pathway.
 GO annotations related to this gene include calmodulin binding and phosphatidylinositol binding.
-An important paralog of this gene is MYO1D.

 UniProtKB/Swiss-Prot for MYO1E Gene